Australia Cruises 2017 - 2018

 - November 2017 - November 2018

-- Enjoy the sun at the world famous Bondai Beach
+- Soak up the Australian sunshine at at the world famous Bondi Beach

-Brisbane is the capital of the Sunshine State Queensland, surrounded by the Sunshine Coast and the Gold Coast.
+Brisbane is the capital of the sunshine state, Queensland.
+Brisbane is surrounded by the Sunshine Coast and the Gold Coast.
 The perfect way to view this scenic city is from the Kangaroo Point cliffs, where you can expect a panoramic view of the skyline.
 Brisbane is also a gateway to many stunning locations like Moreton Island and Noosa.
-In this modern and vibrant city you are sure to find plenty of ways to discover the city, from a stroll through the entertaining South Bank to a paddle down the Brisbane River, perfect for all visitors.Highlights of Brisbane
+Brisbane is divided into a number of suburbs, each with it's own unique vibe.
+In this modern and vibrant city you are sure to find numerous ways to discover the city, from a stroll through the entertaining South Bank to a paddle down the Brisbane River, perfect for all visitors.Highlights of Brisbane

 - Tour the city on the famous CityCat ferries